What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

-Our aim is to identify the key factors involved in trajectory prediction for autonomous driving and how they influence driving performance by simulating real-world scenarios that vehicles might encounter.
-The ultimate goal is to introduce task-driven interactive evaluation metrics to assess future trajectory prediction models.
-To achieve this objective, we need to determine four crucial components: \indexing{1} motion prediction methods to be covered; \indexing{2} the planner, which employs various prediction models; \indexing{3} the simulator, which allows us to replicate interactive scenarios; \indexing{4} the evaluation protocols, which enables us to assess the effectiveness of the key factors and evaluation metrics involved in motion prediction with respect to real-world driving performance.
+Our aim is to identify the key factors involved in trajectory prediction for autonomous driving and recognize their impact on driving performance by simulating real-world scenarios that vehicles might encounter.
+The ultimate goal is to introduce an interactive, task-driven prediction evaluation protocol.
+To achieve this objective, we need to determine four crucial components: \indexing{1} motion prediction methods to be covered; \indexing{2} realistic planners to employ prediction models; \indexing{3} the simulator to replicate interactive scenarios; \indexing{4} evaluation metrics to assess the effectiveness of the key factors involved in motion prediction with respect to real-world driving performance.